le-si/platform/packages/app/src/Documentation/Features/InpaintingPython.md

 )
 ```

-### 4. Import the image we want to work with and a mask to inform which areas of the image we want affected by the diffusion process.... {#import-image-assets}
+### 4. Import the image we want to work with and a mask to inform which areas of the image we want affected by the diffusion process... {#import-image-assets}

 ```python
 img = Image.open('/content/image.png')